 Tinea barbae occurs when hair follicles and the skin surface in the beard area are infected with fungus.

 This case of tinea barbae (a fungal infection of the beard area) has pus-filled lesions with crusting.

-Images of Ringworm, Beard (Tinea Barbae) (2)
+Images of Beard Ringworm (Tinea Barbae) (2)

+Tinea barbae occurs when hair follicles and the skin surface in the beard area are infected with fungus.